bfidatadigipres/dpx_encoding/README.md

 4. A check is made that a folder doesn't exist for this file already, such as a file that has been recently unwrapped - named RAWcooked_unwrap_N_123456_01of01/.
 5. If no folder found the file name is written to a 'confirmed_unwrap_list.txt'.
 6. Each item on the 'confirmed_unwrap_list.txt' is passed to GNU parallel where one at a time, RAWcooked is used to unwrap the FFV1 MKV to DPX, and placed in the 'RAWcooked_unwrap...' folder.
-7. A log is created for each demux, and this is checked for the message 'Reversibility was checkd, no issue detected.'
+7. A log is created for each demux, and this is checked for the message 'Reversibility was checked, no issue detected.'
    - If this message is found the file FFV1 MKV is moved to the completed/ folder.
    - If this message is not found the problem is written to the logs, but the MKV and folder is left in place for manual review.